diogo0001/news-app/README.md

 # CKL#1_Android_Diogo_Tavares

-Displays the list of articles provided by the [cheesecakelabs.com/challenge](https://cheesecakelabs.com/challenge).
+Displays the list of articles provided by JSON endpoint.
 Presents options to show all content, sort list, filter by tags and reload list.

 ## Features